 What’s the Best Time of Year to Propagate Houseplants?

-While some hardy houseplants can be successfully propagated pretty much any time of year, it’s ideal to know when your plant’s active and dormant growing periods are and plan your propagation around those.
+While some hardy houseplants can be successfully propagated pretty much any time of year, it’s ideal to know when your plant’s active and dormant growing periods are and to plan your propagation around those.

 Many plants go dormant in winter and actively grow in spring and summer.
-Therefore, propagation tends to be most successful and go more quickly during the warmer months.
+Therefore, propagation tends to be most successful and to go more quickly during the warmer months.
 The same goes for repotting plants, even if you don’t plan to divide or propagate them.

 It’s recommended to repot your plant with fresh soil in spring or summer when it is actively growing.

-Which Houseplants Can be Propagated in Water?
+Which Houseplants Can Be Propagated in Water?